ETLCPP/etl/docs/api/vector.rst

 Both inherit from :cpp:class:`etl::ivector`, which may be used as a size independency pointer or reference type for any :cpp:class:`etl::vector` instance.

-Has the ability to be copied by low level functions such as memcpy by use of a :cpp:method:`etl::vector::repair` function.
+Has the ability to be copied by low level functions such as memcpy by use of a :cpp:func:`etl::vector::repair` function.
 See the function reference for an example of use.

 API